toamitkumar/motion-plot/README.md

 # Motion::Plot

 Build native charts as you are used with Highcharts/D3.
-This library is a wrapper on top of CorePlot
+This library is a wrapper on top of [CorePlot](https://code.google.com/p/core-plot/), the iOS plotting framework to build native chart using CoreAnimation, Core Data and Cocoa Bindings

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'motion-plot'
+    `gem 'motion-plot'`

 And then execute: